stimko/thermo/README.md

 thermo
 ======

-Weather thermometer created with canvas
+Weather thermometer created with canvas inspired by the weather channel